skodaconnect/skodaconnect/README.md

 - [Farfar](https://github.com/Farfar) for modifications related to electric engines
 - [tanelvakker](https://github.com/tanelvakker) for modifications related to correct SPIN handling for various actions and using correct URLs also for MY2021
 - [wieshka](https://github.com/wieshka) for help with Skoda Enyaq iV development
+- WebSpider and GAEvakYD from Discord for their help with fixing login form handling

 ## Other related repositories